AlmaLinux/container-images/README.md

  The project utilizes [GitHub Actions](https://github.com/features/actions) to provide public, transparent and fast workflows that are easy to understand, use and modify.

 There are two workflows on GitHub Actions designed to achieve the idea:
 - Build, test, push all types of container images into the *Client Library*, and extract RootFS from `default` and `minimal` images.
+The workflow can be initiated manually, or runs as scheduled action.
 - Use these RootFS to request Docker to create images for the *Official Library*.

 You can read more about how the workflows work in the [section](#workflows-jobs-and-steps) below.